marina601/discover-malta/README.md

     - Update button leads the user to update_trip.html

 #### Paginations
 - Pagination buttons are provided depending on the number of results returned from the database with options next_page and previous_page, as well as the page number the user is currently on.
-    - The pagination has been implemented on search, filter and sort functionality as well as normal page view.
+- The pagination has been implemented on search, filter and sort functionality as well as a normal page view.

 ##### back to [content](#table-of-content)